 You will get 1.5 cents per point in value if you are redeeming points from the Chase Sapphire Reserve® Card, which is an incredible 50% bonus over ordinary Chase travel portal redemptions.
 If you have the Chase Sapphire Preferred® Card, the Ink Business Preferred® Credit Card, or the Ink Business Plus® Credit Card, your Chase travel portal redemptions will be worth 1.25 cents per point.

-Lastly, if you have the Ink Business Unlimited® Credit Card, the Ink Business Cash® Credit Card, the Chase Freedom Unlimited® card, the Chase Freedom® card, or the Chase Freedom Flex℠ Credit Card, your redemptions at the Chase travel portal will be worth 1 cent per point.
+Lastly, if you have the Ink Business Unlimited® Credit Card, the Ink Business Cash® Credit Card, the Chase Freedom Unlimited® card, the Chase Freedom® card (no longer open to new applicants), or the Chase Freedom Flex℠ Credit Card, your redemptions at the Chase travel portal will be worth 1 cent per point.

 With Citi ThankYou Rewards, you can redeem points for Mandarin Oriental stays booked through the Citi Travel Center at a flat value of 1 cent per point.
 You can earn Citi ThankYou Points with credit cards like the Citi Prestige® Card and the Citi Premier℠ Card.